BeyondQuality/beyondquality/research.md

-# Article writing and research
+## Why Collaborate on Article Writing and Research?

 Writing strong articles, whitepapers, or deep-dive blog posts takes a lot of effort:
 - Formulating the idea